Two Bean Enchilada Casserole

 - Makes enough for about 6-8.

-- *Cauliflower rice can be found at some grocery stores.
-I get mine at Trader Joe’s for pretty cheap.
-Costco was carrying it one point, but no longer sells it.
+*Riced Cauliflower can be found at some grocery stores (I usually use frozen cauliflower rice).
 It’s fairly easy to make in a food processor.
 Just wash and then chop the cauliflower.
 Add it to a food processor and pulse.
 Remove the larger pieces and then pour the rest into a bowl, add the cauliflower back in and pulse again until all the cauliflower reaches desired texture.